Bright & Tasty Pressure Cooker Lentils

 - 1 medium green pepper (not red, it comes out strangely sweet!)

-- 1tsp of curry powder (optional)
+- 1 teaspoon curry powder (optional)

 - Add a dash of olive oil in your pre-heated pressure cooker and soften the onion, celery and pepper.